J-Luang/final_project/source/genres/action/deadpool/deadpool.rst

 anti-hero is better than you could have imagined.
 For those unfamiliar with the character they may have been shocked by the style of humor.
 Ryan Reynolds was the perfect choice to play Deadpool, and he pulls the character off flawlessly.
 Fans of the comics and newbies alike will love this movie.
+The signature humor of Deadpool is brilliantly written to life.
+The villian Francis is well developed.

 The best film to come out of the Marvel Mutant genre, it manages to cleverly mock itself and the other movies within its universe.
+Years ago when a highly CGIed clip showing a scene from the Deadpool movie idea was leaked no one could have known just how amazing the movie would be.
 Reminder that this is definitely not a movie for children.

 * Runtime: 1h 49m
 * Rating: R